 Rick Rudman is a seasoned software CEO and an early pioneer in cloud-based subscription software.
 He has a proven track record of success leading both public and private growth software companies, with experience as an entrepreneur, public company CEO and board member.

-Rick is currently Chairman and CEO of Tracx, the leading social business cloud for building brands, driving new business and improving customer experience in the new social economy.
+Rick is currently Chairman of Tracx, the leading social business cloud for building brands, driving new business and improving customer experience in the new social economy.

 From 1992 through 2014 Rick was Chairman and CEO of Vocus (NASDAQ:VOCS), a leading provider of marketing and PR software.
 Under Rick’s leadership, Vocus achieved over twenty years of 36% average annual growth, growing revenue from under $1M to over $180M, with over 1,500 employees in the US, Europe and Asia.
 Rick led the company through multiple rounds of venture financing, an IPO and 32 quarters as a public company before achieving a 50% premium for investors when Vocus was acquired in 2014 in an all cash transaction valued at half a billion dollars.